Atom (character): Adam Cray

 Adam Cray, son of the murdered Senator Joseph Cray, first appeared as the Atom in the pages of Suicide Squad #44 by John Ostrander (August 1990).
-Cray was initially believed to be Ray Palmer in disguise by members of the team.
-Cray had been recruited by Palmer (who faked his own death) to apprehend the Micro Squad, a group of villains that had been reduced in size.
+Cray is initially believed to be Ray Palmer in disguise by members of the team.
+Cray was recruited by Palmer (who faked his own death) to apprehend the Micro Squad, a group of villains who had been reduced in size.
 Palmer intended to use Cray to uncover a shadowy government cabal which was using Palmer to discover the secret identities of other costumed heroes (Palmer's own identity no longer being secret).
 While Palmer infiltrated the Micro Squad, Cray would attract the attention of the Cabal as the new Atom so that no one would notice Palmer assuming the identity of a fallen Micro Squad member.

-Adam Cray remained with the Suicide Squad briefly, serving as a secret weapon whose existence was unknown to others of the Squad.
-Cray saves Amanda Waller from a group of assassins.
-At one point, Cray approaches Deadshot about his role in Senator Cray's murder.
-Later, Cray is impaled through the chest with a screw by Blacksnake, a Micro Squad member who believes him to be Palmer.
+Adam Cray remains with the Suicide Squad briefly, serving as a secret weapon whose existence is unknown to others of the Squad.
+Cray is later killed by Blacksnake, a Micro Squad member who believes him to be Palmer.

-After the unanticipated murder of Cray, Palmer reveals himself and defeats Cray's murderer.
-The ruse ended, Palmer explains himself to the Justice League, who had been searching for him after hearing rumors of a new Atom.

-During the events of Blackest Night, Adam's corpse is reanimated as a member of the Black Lantern Corps alongside several other fallen Suicide Squad members.
-Following his reanimation, Adam and the other Black Lanterns travel to Belle Reve and attack Bane and Black Alice.
-Adam is apparently destroyed by the Manhunter's self-destruct mechanism, unleashing an explosion of Green Lantern energy that eradicates the Black Lanterns.
+During the events of Blackest Night, Cray is reanimated as a member of the Black Lantern Corps alongside several other fallen Suicide Squad members.
+Cray is destroyed by the Manhunter's self-destruct mechanism, unleashing an explosion of Green Lantern energy that eradicates the Black Lanterns.

 In DC Rebirth, Adam Cray is the son of Senator Cray and Ryan Choi's roommate at Ivy University.
 Senator Cray also attended Ivy and expected Adam to attend Ivy as well.
-He first meets Ryan when he walks into their dorm with heavy luggage and kindly introduces himself.
-Adam teaches Ryan how to play rugby and video games.

 Ryan Choi

 Ryan Choi, as described by DC solicitations, is "a young hotshot professor who's filling the extra spot on Ivy University's teaching staff. .. and who inadvertently ends up filling the old Atom's super-heroic shoes".
 This new Atom is based on a redesign by Grant Morrison.
 He debuted in the Brave New World one-shot, a preview of projects, and then appeared in the series The All-New Atom, written by Gail Simone.
 He is later murdered by Deathstroke and his Titans.
+In the storyline Convergence, Choi was revealed to have survived in microscopic form.